Sarah Knight (nee Garton)

 - Art of Mapping (Neo-Reichian Therapy and body work)

-- Art of Tracking (Process-orientated psychotherapy and body work)
+- Art of Tracking (Process-oriented psychotherapy and body work)

 Areas of counselling I deal with